 Solar Systems are incredibly reliable, given that there are no moving parts and only a few system components.Solar Inverters

 Solar inverters typically last up to 20 years.
-It is important to budget and plan for an inverter replacement during the life of the solar system.
-The general rule of thumb is replacement after 15 years, but this can vary depending on inverter make, model, and maintenance.
+It is important to plan for one inverter replacement during the life of your solar system.